Skip to content

 4th February, 2019

-When developers start scoping out a site, they will typically commission an underground utility survey to map exactly what is under the ground, as well as where it is.
-Underground utility mapping helps developers to see the location of subsurface utility structure – like pipes, cables, ducts, sewers and drainage – before they can plan a project.
-This allows for environmental constraints to be observed during the design and planning stages, reducing cost and minimising risk.
+When developers start scoping out a site, they will typically commission an underground utility survey to map the exact type of underground infrastructure and its location, including drainage systems, metal pipes and data cables.
+Underground utility mapping services help site developers, as well as architects, designers and engineers, to see the location of these underground features before they begin planning a bigger project.
+This allows for environmental constraints to be observed during the design and planning stages, ultimately helping to reduce costs and minimise risks.

 What is an underground utility survey?